Skip to Content

 Samson Schneider, Reporter

-Samson Schneider is a junior reporter for The Sentry.
-This is Schneider's third year on staff.
-Outside of class, Schneider is a football player and enjoys lifting weights and watching sports.
-He is looking forward to another great year on staff.
+Samson Schneider is a senior reporter for The Sentry.
+This is Schneider’s fourth year on staff.
+Outside of class, Schneider is a football player and enjoys lifting weights as well as watching sports.
+In his free time, Schneider enjoys relaxing and watching college football with his family.
+Schneider is involved in his local church and enjoys being a part of community events.
+He really enjoys writing in every section, but especially sports.
+Schneider has a lot of experience writing for the Sentry and is looking forward to his final year on staff!

 Bridget Lohmeyer